5.45×39mm: Use in Russo-Ukrainian War

-During April 2024 of the Russo-Ukrainian War Ukrainian forces used predominately 5.45×39 mm ammunition according to an American national Jonathan Poquette, a member of the Chosen Company, attached to the Ukrainian 59th Motorized Brigade.
+During April 2024 of the Russo-Ukrainian War, Ukrainian forces used predominately 5.45×39 mm ammunition according to American national Jonathan Poquette, a member of the Chosen Company, attached to the Ukrainian 59th Motorized Brigade.
 He cited a number of reasons, firstly an unorganised donation of rifles that fired NATO standard 5.56×45mm NATO.
-Some unit received these weapons, others did not.
-Secondly the lack of donation of 5.56×45 mm NATO ammunition recently along with other shortages of aid from the West.
-The third reason is the fact that Ukraine was part of the Soviet Union.
-Meaning that weapons firing 5.45×39 mm ammunition are more widely available.
-Further Russian forces use it as their standard ammunition.
+Some units received these weapons, others did not.
+Secondly, the donation of 5.56×45 mm NATO ammunition recently along with other aid from the West was lacking.
+The third reason is the fact that Ukraine was part of the Soviet Union, meaning that weapons firing 5.45×39 mm ammunition were more widely available.
+Further, Russian forces use it as their standard ammunition.
 Saying that "if you go and you attack a Russian position and you need to resupply, the Russians are usually going to have 5.45×39 mm."